codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 Lastly, JavaScript also allows you to command the browser as you can do with your mouse and even more:

-- Open new window or close a focused one
+- Close window or open a new one
 - Resize or move the window around user's screen
 - Scroll the document by lines or by pages
 - Send request to a server or redirect user to another address